 You can also ask us to give you a copy of the information and to stop using your information for a period of time if you believe we are not doing so lawfully.

-To submit a request by email, post or telephone, please use the contact information provided above.
+To submit a request by email, post or telephone, please use the contact information provided below.

 In addition to the above you have the following rights under GDPR: